artefactual/atom-docs/user-manual/import-export/csv-import.rst

-and **EITHER** ``information_object_id`` **OR** ``identifier`` as the second column; the script will fail if these column headers are not present in the first row of the CSV file, and it will fail if there are more than 2 columns - you must choose which variable you prefer to work with for the second column.
+and **EITHER** ``information_object_id`` **OR** ``identifier`` as the second column; the script will fail if these column headers are not present in the first row of the CSV file, and it will fail if there are more than 2 columns - you must choose which variable you prefer to work with ( identifier or object ID) for the second column.
 Each will be explained below.

 The ``filename`` column contains the full (current) path to the digital asset (file).
 The ``information_object_id`` or ``identifier`` column identifies the